Wilfred Burchett

 Wilfred Graham Burchett (16 September 1911 – 27 September 1983) was an Australian journalist known for being the first western journalist to report from Hiroshima after the dropping of the atomic bomb, and for his reporting from "the other side" during the Korean and Vietnam Wars.

 Burchett began his journalism at the start of World War II, during which he reported from China, Burma and Japan and covered the war in the Pacific.
-After the war he reported on the trials in Hungary, the Korean War, the Vietnam War and on Cambodia under Pol Pot.
+After the war he reported on the trials in Hungary, the Korean War, the Vietnam War, Portugal during the Carnation Revolution, and on Cambodia under Pol Pot.
 During the Korean war he investigated and supported claims by the North Korean government that the US had used germ warfare.
 He was the first western journalist to interview Yuri Gagarin after Gagarin's historic first flight into outer space.
 He played a role in prompting the first significant Western relief for Cambodia after its liberation by Vietnam in 1979.
+He was interviewed in 1970 about his career as a journalist, which can be accessed at the National Library of Australia.

 He was a politically engaged anti-imperialist who always placed himself among the people and events about whom he was reporting.
 His reporting antagonised both the American and Australian governments and he was effectively exiled from Australia for almost 20 years before the incoming Whitlam government granted him a new passport.

 In the 1970s Burchett launched defamation action after being accused of being a KGB operative.

 Early life

 Burchett was born in Clifton Hill, Melbourne in 1911 to George Harold and Mary Jane Eveline Burchett (née Davey).
 His father was a builder, a farmer, and a Methodist lay preacher with radical convictions who "imbued [Burchett] with a progressive approach to British India, the Soviet Union and republican China".
 He spent his youth in the south Gippsland town of Poowong and then Ballarat, where Wilfred attended the Agricultural High School.
 Poverty forced him to drop out of school at fifteen and work at various odd jobs, including as a vacuum cleaner salesman and an agricultural labourer.
 In his free time he studied foreign languages, mainly French and Russian.

 In 1937 Burchett left Australia for London by ship.
 There he found work in a Jewish travel agency Palestine & Orient Lloyd Ltd which resettled Jews from Nazi Germany in British Palestine and the United States.
 It was in this job that he met Erna Lewy, née Hammer, a Jewish refugee from Germany, and they married in 1938 in Hampstead.
 He visited Germany in 1938 before returning to Australia with his wife in 1939.
 After his return to Australia he wrote letters to newspapers warning against the danger of German and Japanese militarism.
-After the declaration of war by England, he became sought after as "one of the last Australians to leave Germany before the war".
+After the declaration of war by Britain, he became sought after as "one of the last Australians to leave Germany before the war".